cleverzoeger/Inchoo_PHP7/README.md

 MIT.
 (See LICENSE.txt).

 ## Issues
 Yes. _(Of course.)_ See Issues tab.
 Issue reporting is welcome.
 Pull requests are welcome.
 (But read [Wiki](https://github.com/Inchoo/Inchoo_PHP7/wiki) and existing code first.)

 ## Installation
-For Composer install, available on Firegento: http://packages.firegento.com/ .

-For older Magento cores, use 1.9.2.4-dev or dev-EE for Enterprise version.
-For newer ones, just use current release (2.0.*).

-Or just download ZIP of the latest release and copy files to appropriate locations.
+Just download ZIP of the latest release and copy files to appropriate locations.

+For Composer install, it's available on Firegento: http://packages.firegento.com/ .

 Remember to clear the cache.
-Also, check [Proper Installation](https://github.com/Inchoo/Inchoo_PHP7/wiki/ProperInstallation) Wiki page.

-## Test
-After installation, run shell/inchoo_php7_test.php.
-This automated testing tool will check if the extension is successfully installed, is its version appropriate for your Magento Core version, is your server PHP version good, are rewrites in place, etc.
+Extension is backwards compatible with PHP.
+Tested by us on PHP 5.6 & 5.5.
+Users have reported it's working fine even on 5.3.3.
+Installing the extension before switching to PHP 7 is a good idea.